How much does it cost to attend UNT?

-Tuition and Fees (Billable) - The average cost of tuition and fees for a typical student is based on enrolling for 30 hours per year (15 hours in fall and 15 hours in spring).
+Tuition and Fees (Billable) - The average cost of tuition and fees for a typical student is based on enrolling 30 hours per year (15 hours in fall and 15 hours in spring).
 The actual costs that a student incurs will vary depending on the student’s degree or certificate program.

-Room (Billable on-campus; Non-Billable off-campus) and Meals/Board (Billable on-campus; Non-Billable off-campus) - A reasonable estimate of what it would cost to live in Denton while attending school.
+Room (Billable on-campus; Non-Billable off-campus) and Meals/Board (Billable on-campus; Non-Billable off-campus) - A reasonable estimate of what it would cost to live on-campus or in Denton while attending school.
 Actual costs may vary by individual choices related to location and circumstances.